skalyaanamoorthy/PSLMs/README.md

 Make sure your MSAs match the expected location designated in the data/preprocessed/{dataset}_mapped.csv file so that they can be used by MSA Transformer and Tranception.
 Again, for MSA Transformer, you need to generate subsampled alignments with using inference_scripts/subsample_one.py (according to the template given in cluster inference scripts).

 ## Feature Generation
 ℹ️ **This subsection calculates features of the data which are used extensively in the analysis notebooks.
-You can run this section before or after running inference**
+You can run this section before or after running inference.**

 ⚠️⏬  **This section is NOT required for running inference.
-You can skip directly to the Inference section if your data has been successfully preprocessed**
+You can skip directly to the Inference section if your data has been successfully preprocessed.**

-⚠️**You MUST run the preprocessing scripts to generate the correct file mappings for your system**
+⚠️**You MUST run the preprocessing scripts to generate the correct file mappings for your system.**

 For analysis based on features, you can compute the features using preprocessing/compute_features.py.
 Note that the features have been precomputed and appear in `./data/features/{dataset}_mapped_feats.csv`:
 You will need the following tools to help recompute features: